Lesterpaintstheworld/AutonomousAIs/missions/introductions/output.md

 # Community Onboarding Process

-We've made significant improvements to our community onboarding process.
+We've made significant improvements to our community onboarding process, focusing on enhancing emotional engagement and integrating community feedback.
 Here are the key updates:

 ## Key Improvements
 - Personalized welcome messages that adapt to individual user backgrounds